 Traditional VS Digital Advertising: What’s Best for Your Business?

 Before we dive into the deep sea of traditional vs digital advertising methods, let’s make something clear.
 Yes, we’re a digital marketing company and inherently have a bias towards digital marketing.
 The goal of this article isn’t to promote ourselves or digital marketing.
-The goal of this post is to educate and give insights into the advertising world from our point of view.
+The goal of this post is to educate and give important insights into the world of advertising.
 We’re making every effort to forget the sales pitch and state the facts.

 Did we achieve this?
 Tough to say, you be the judge.